Alexandre Matos: Personal life

 Matos is the son of Angolan-born former footballer Paulo Conde, and the two featured in the same league game for Windsor Arch Ka I in 2012; a 1–0 win over Lam Pak.
 However they were not on the pitch at the same time, as Conde had been substituted at half time, and Matos came on in the 87th minute.

+His elder brother is footballer Gonçalo Coteriano, who last played for Atlético de Macau, while his younger sister, Zara Matos, plays for the women's team of Citizen.